Amalfi-Festival/amalfi-festival-org/_includes/fees-deposits-zh.md

 ## 费用和押金

 A non-refundable registration fee of **{% include utilities/format-cost.html cost=application-registration-fee %}**
-is required at the time of registration in addition to a deposit of **{% include utilities/format-cost.html cost=application-deposit %}** towards your total fees.
+is required at the time of registration in addition to a deposit {% unless is-guests-page -%}of **{% include utilities/format-cost.html cost=application-deposit %}** {% endunless %}towards your total fees.
 On-line registrations area also assessed a service fee.

 Deposits are accepted on a first-come basis as space is limited.